 The legal basis for EOTAS

-Section 61 of the Children and Families Act 2014 provides that the LA may arrange for any special educational provision in a child's EHCP to be made otherwise than in a school or post-16 institution where the LA is satisfied that it would be inappropriate for the provision (or any part of it) to be made in such a setting.
+Section 61 of the Children and Families Act 2014 provides that the local authority may arrange for any special educational provision in a child's EHCP to be made otherwise than in a school or post-16 institution where the local authority is satisfied that it would be inappropriate for the provision (or any part of it) to be made in such a setting.

-EOTAS is distinct from elective home education (parent-led under section 7 of the Education Act 1996) — under EOTAS, the LA arranges and funds the provision; the parent is not the educator.
+EOTAS is distinct from elective home education (parent-led under section 7 of the Education Act 1996) — under EOTAS, the local authority arranges and funds the provision; the parent is not the educator.
 The child retains all EHCP rights including annual review, amendment, and Tribunal appeal.

 When EOTAS is appropriate